Do Go On - 314 - The Oak Island Mystery

 Let's be honest.

-Paul, I love that there's rivalries and people trying to drag Ohio down
+Paul, I love that there's rivalries and people try and drag Ohio down

 from the top of the podium where it belongs, but fair enough.